andrejscek/uniswap_swap_monitor/README.md

 ## License

-This application is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This application is licensed under the MIT License

----

-Feel free to customize the README further to include any additional information or instructions you think would be helpful to users.